 There is a functional accountability for tracking domestics resources for FP at National level.
-Tracking Resources is done through Technical Working Group/Reproductive Health (TWG/RH), which is co-chaired by a Civil Society leader and Reproductive Health FP Coordinator from government at Federal Ministry of Health.
+Tracking Resources is done through Technical Working Group/Reproductive Health department (TWG/RH), which is co-chaired by a Civil Society leader and Reproductive Health FP Coordinator from government at Federal Ministry of Health.
 The TWG/RH is supposed to meet every quarter to review programs and performance and take remedial action.
-For 2019 only Four meeting were held.
+For 2019, all the quarterly meetings were held.